-Amy Pei-Lung Yu is a doctoral student at The University of Texas at Austin Steve Hicks School of Social Work and a recipient of the Michael R. Daley Endowed Presidential Scholarship for Doctoral Students.
-Amy obtained a Bachelor of Arts from Simon Fraser University in Canada and a Master of Social Work from the University of Southern California (USC) with a concentration in Community Organizing, Planning, and Administration.
-While at USC, she was awarded the Dean’s Award for Excellence and Innovation with a retroactive scholarship.
-Amy has eight years of experience working with persons with disabilities of all ages and various types/degrees of disability with a focus on improving the person’s and the family’s quality of life, as a practitioner in her earlier career and recently as a researcher.
-She has also worked with persons with profound intellectual and multiple disabilities and persons with rare diseases, both are significantly under-served and under-researched populations.
-Amy’s primary area of research is in family well-being and parenting for marginalized families of persons with disabilities.
+Amy Pei-Lung Yu (she/her) is a doctoral candidate at the Steve Hicks School of Social Work and is a recipient of a UT Austin Graduate Recruitment Fellowship, the Provost’s Fellowship, the Graduate School Continuing Fellowship, and the Michael R. Daley Endowed Presidential Scholarship for Doctoral Students.
+Amy obtained a Bachelor of Arts from Simon Fraser University in Canada and a Master of Social Work from the University of Southern California with a concentration in Community Organizing, Planning, and Administration where she was awarded with the Dean’s Award for Excellence and Innovation.

 Professional Interests